ivorygrant/NN_Challenge/README.md

             * Layer 2: 40
             * Layer 3: 35

             However, this did not lead to a better accuracy score.
 The model gave a similar accuracy score from the previous step.

+        * Step 3: Using step 2 as a foundation, I changed the activation functions and neurons for all hidden layers (output layer remains the same):

+            * Layer 1: 75 neurons and tanh activation
+            * Layer 2: 45 neurons and tanh activation
-        * Step 3:
+            * Layer 3: 35 neurons and tanh activation

 ## Summary